tamberg/circuitpython-workshop/README.md

 ```

 ### HTTP post
-Post data to the https://thingspeak.com/ cloud backend.
+Post data to the https://thingspeak.com/ cloud backend using HTTPS.
 Create a free account to get a Write API Key.

 ```
 /CIRCUITPY